Gračanica, Kosovo: Demographics

-The municipality of Gračanica has 10,675 inhabitants, according to the 2011 census results.
-Based on the population estimates from the Kosovo Agency of Statistics in 2016, the municipality has 11,931 inhabitants.
-Many of the inhabitants are Serb refugees driven out of Pristina.
-Differing estimates exist for the enclave as a whole, ranging from 10,500 to 13,000 inhabitants in the 15 villages that make up the enclave.
-The enclave has a roughly ten-kilometer radius in which Serbs enjoy freedom of movement and attempt to organize a meaningful life for themselves.
+The municipality of Gračanica has 18,486 inhabitants according to the 2024 census.
+In 2011, the town had 11,931, of which the majority were Serbs, also true for the municipality as a whole; by 2024, however, Serbs and Albanians made up roughly equal parts of the population.

 Ethnic groups

 The ethnic composition of the municipality of Gračanica:

+Religions

+The religious composition of the municipality of Gračanica:

 Geography and infrastructure

 The settlement is situated in the spacious valley of the Gračanka river, by the river, on the exit of the gorge between the hill of Veletina (874m) and sloping hill of Glasnovik on the south, and hill of Steževac (794m) on the northeast.

 Infrastructure

-Gračanica has been a Serb enclave since the end of the 1999 Kosovo War, and is the largest and most secure Serbian enclave in central Kosovo.
+Gračanica has been a Serb enclave since the end of the 1999 Kosovo War, and is the largest Serbian enclave in central Kosovo.
 It runs along the Skopje-Pristina road, and unites several neighboring Serbian villages.
 The enclave, which contains rich farmland and is strategically located in the center of Kosovo, on major roads and near Pristina, has been seen as a potential threat by some Albanian nationalists, who view it as "a den of Serbian intrigue".

-Gračanica has an elementary school, several small stores, an open-air market and a police station that employs ethnic Albanians and international police officers, who notably do not speak the Serbian language.
+Gračanica has an elementary school, several small stores, an open-air market and a police station.
 The health care center is located in the central part of the town, next to the UNMIK headquarters.
 An elementary school was reconstructed after the 1999 war.
-In December 2008, the Serbian government built a €90,000 post office in Gračanica and promised further investments.